Australasian crested grebe/kāmana conservation

-Did you know
+Did you know?

-The handsome Australasian crested grebe or kamana belongs to an ancient order of diving water birds found on every continent in the world.
-Māori call the birds kamana, and regard them as taonga/treasure.
+The Australasian crested grebe or kāmana are found on every continent in the world.
+Māori call the birds kāmana, and regard them as taonga/treasure.

-At least 100 South Island lakes once had grebes but there have been ongoing declines in Marlborough, on the West Coast and in Fiordland.
+At least 100 South Island lakes once had grebes but there have been ongoing declines in Marlborough, the West Coast and in Fiordland.
 Only Canterbury and Otago remain as strongholds.

-Kamana have declined mainly due to introduced predators and to loss of habitat through drainage of wetlands, and the establishment of hydro schemes.
+Kāmana have declined mainly due to introduced predators; and loss habitat loss through drainage of wetlands and the establishment of hydro schemes.

 You can help

 When visiting grebe habitat, move quietly and carefully around lake edges.

-Help protect New Zealand's native birds
+Help protect our native birds

-When visiting parks and beaches
+When visiting parks, beaches, rivers, and lakes

-- Only take dogs to areas that allow them, and keep your dog under control.
+- Only take dogs to areas that allow them, and keep them under control.

-- Prevent the spread of pests.
-Check your gear for mice and rats when visiting pest-free islands.
+- Check for pests when visiting pest-free islands.

 - Use available access ways to get to the beach.